HongtaiDu/ML_project_Hongtai_Daniel/README.md

 - Daniel Yang (ty2184@nyu.edu)

 ## Data Source
 The dataset used in this project was obtained from The Surveillance, Epidemiology, and End Results (SEER) Program.
-Due to data privacy and usage agreements, the sample dataset cannot be shared on GitHub.
+Due to data privacy and usage agreements, the sample dataset cannot be uploaded on GitHub.
+Here are the insgtructions we get data samples:
+1. Search for SEER database in browser to register for an account and sumbit request access to SEER Data
+2. Check email for the download link, and install the software

 ## Models and Analysis
 We conducted a comparative analysis of three machine learning models: